Frontpoint Security ReviewBy - 04/12/2018

 Frontpoint’s home security system offers full home automation, with the right package.
 You can automate your lights, locks, and temperature using a smart thermostat.

-The Interactive Plan adds remote access via the mobile app, small appliance, and light automation.
+The Interactive Plan adds remote access via the mobile app as well as small appliance and light automation.
 Ultimate Monitoring will give you access to all home automation features including lock and temperature automation.
-As a whole, the Frontpoint system is smart enough to help you set rules and to send you reminders.
+As a whole, the Frontpoint system is smart enough to help you set rules and to send reminders.
 The system even features geofencing technology that senses your presence.
 For example, it can sense if you’ve left the house without arming your system, and remind you.
 It can also sense if you are close to home and adjust the temperature before you arrive.
-Yup, the system is that interactive.

 Mobile App Powered by Alarm.com

-The mobile app offers remote control of Frontpoint’s security.
+The mobile app offers remote control of Frontpoint’s security system.
 It’s nice being able to quickly arm and disarm the system from anywhere without having to key in a code.

 Equipment that Automates